 My Best Work Habits

-Batching tasks.
+Batching tasks

 I have been working hard this year at being better at focusing and being intentional with how I spend my time.
 If I am more focused then I am less distracted intermittently.
 Batching my daily tasks helps me accomplish this.
 (It’s a major work in progress though).
-What is batching?
-It’s doing tasks one at a time.
-So spending one hour doing your emails in the morning vs doing them throughout the day.
-Or for me batching responding to DMs is hugely helpful vs doing them in real-time (as I’m often inclined to do).

-Daily To-Do Lists.
+Daily To-Do lists

 Ideally, they go in order of the most important tasks to the least important and this allows me to stay focused on what I really need to get done day to day.
 Whatever is at the bottom of the list, if it doesn’t get done, it doesn’t get done.
 I just move those items to the following day’s to-do list if it’s still of importance.
 I keep these daily to-do lists on my Notes app and check them off as they get done throughout the day.